schtauffen/truesilver/README.md

 ```
 See [How I use Mithril](https://james-forbes.com/?/posts/how-i-use-mithril) for reference on this pattern. (note mithril#rewrite includes its own implementation of streams).

+## connect
- 2) Injects a context object into created mithril components.
+Injects a context object into created mithril components.
 This can be used to share information throughout your app.
+It optionally allows you to work with [Redux](https://github.com/reactjs/redux).

+### connect API
+`connect` can be used two ways:

+1) To add global state or references to your components:
 ```js
 // index.js
 import m from 'mithril'